arfc/arfc.github.io/manual/guides/openmc.md

 permalink: /manual/guides/openmc
 ---

-# Step 0.
+# Recommendation 0.
 Read the Installation Guide
 OpenMC has an [excellent installation guide](https://docs.openmc.org/en/stable/usersguide/install.html#installing-from-source) that covers the dependencies.
 Several practices, discussed below, may make the whole process easier, cleaner, and more self-contained.

-# Step 1.
+# Recommendation 1.
 Set up a Conda Environment
 When building OpenMC from source, using a conda environment to install dependencies allows different versions of various dependencies to co-exist on the same machine.
 It also eases installation of OpenMC's Python API.